 Packing lunches doesn’t have to be a chore; in fact, it’s yet another way to teach children responsibility, independence, and the value of hard work.
 Also, let’s be honest, it’ll be one less thing on your to-do list!

 Younger kids do need supervision, but it’s a great way to spend time together as a family; these Fun Tips for Cooking with Kids have plenty of ideas of safe tasks for those under 8 years old.
 As they get older, give options of which proteins, vegetables, and fruits to include in their lunches — just this inch of freedom will make lunch more satisfying.
 This is a particularly useful strategy when you have a picky eater!
 When they are ready to make lunches solo, make sure you set them up for success.
 This could include having ice packs chilled and ready, having thermoses or water bottles, or — you guessed it — having the perfect lunch container at their disposable.
 Bento boxes’ compartments keep foods from “touching each other” and keep dry foods dry and moist foods moist!

 Get inspiration from these Lunch Recipe Ideas for Back to School to create balanced meals your kids will look forward to all morning!
-Next, try something that everyone will enjoy like a base of Mexican Rice topped with chicken or any other favorite.
+Next, try something that everyone will enjoy like a base of Mexican Rice topped with chicken or a Chicken Paella.